dpsarrou/gekko/docs/installation/installing_gekko.md

     git pull
     npm install --only=production

+If you want to update the UI follow the steps mentioned in [Installing Gekko UI dependencies](#markdown-header-installing-gekko-ui-dependencies)

 If you downloaded the zip you can just download the new version.
 If you want to move historical data over (for backtesting purposes), copy the constents of the `history` folder found inside the gekko folder.
 If you have written your own strategies, don't forget to move them over as well.